 If at any time we make a distribution of cash or property to our stockholders or purchase shares of Class A common stock and such distribution or purchase would be taxable to such stockholders as a dividend for U.S. federal income tax purposes (e.g., distributions of evidences of our indebtedness or assets, but generally not stock dividends or rights to subscribe for shares of Class A common stock) and (1) pursuant to the anti-dilution provisions of the indenture, the conversion rate of the notes is increased, or (2) the conversion rate of the notes is increased at our discretion, such increase in conversion rate generally would be deemed to be the payment of a taxable dividend to you (pursuant to Section 305 of the Code) to the extent of our current or accumulated earnings and profits.
 In particular, any adjustment in the conversion rate to compensate U.S. holders of notes for taxable distributions of cash to holders of shares of Class A common stock would be treated as a deemed distribution of stock to the holders, which will be taxable as a dividend to the extent of our current and accumulated earnings profits.
-Similarly, an adjustment to the conversion rate of your notes upon certain fundamental changes (as described under "Description of Notes-Adjustment to Conversion Rate upon Certain Fundamental Changes-General") may be treated as a deemed distribution of stock to which you received no cash or property.
+Similarly, an adjustment to the conversion rate of your notes upon certain fundamental changes (as described under "Description of Notes-Adjustment to Conversion Rate upon Certain Fundamental Changes-General") may be treated as a deemed distribution of stock to holders of the notes.
+You could therefore have taxable income as a result of an event pursuant to which you received no cash or property.
 Any such taxable dividend would not be eligible for the preferential rates of U.S. federal income tax applicable in respect of certain dividends under recently enacted legislation.